knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 **Root topic** The root topic of TiMqWay, where all thinkerforge micro-services can be reached: **TF/**.

-**Message lanaguage** TiMqWay's message language used is **[YAML]**.
+**Data language** TiMqWay's data language used is **[YAML]**.

-**Connection between services** The services do not know each other and cannot 'learn' from other services.
-What is needed is a tiny piece of software that glues the services together.
-It is no big deal, even though this glueing program is called **agent** that that gets information from some services and puts information to other services.
-That is why it is called **Service-Based-Agent-Orientet**.
-You can write that piece of program in any programming language, as long as you can access the mqtt-broker used.
+**No Connection between services** The services do not know each other and cannot 'learn' from other services (i.e. they are cohesive).
+What is needed is a software that orchestrates the services.
+You can write the orchestration in any programming language (e.g. Node-Red, Java, js, Swift, ...), as long as you can access the mqtt-broker used.

-### Tinkerforge abstraction
+### Abstraction to Tinkerforge
-Tinkerforge devices are not represented within their 'stack', but loosely coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-type/UID).
+Each micro-service is an instance of a Tinkerforge-Device class, accessible by its UID.
+Hence, devices are not represented within their 'stack', but loosely coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-class/UID).

 ## Installation